Bald Rock Heritage Preserve — Cleveland, South Carolina

 Even with the presence of graffiti, the mist and mountains of the South Carolina Foothills are an astounding view from atop this granite formation.
 It is essential for visitors to remember that runoff from rain can lead to spray paint infiltrating the aforementioned streams.
 Please help keep Bald Rock Heritage Preserve’s habitat healthy.

-Contributor Barry Gooch, who took the photo at the top of this page, says that the easiest way to find the Bald Rock Heritage Preserve is to “head south from Caesar’s Head on US 276 (Geer Highway).
+Head south from Caesar’s Head on US 276 (Geer Highway).
 Drive about four miles and you will pass a road to the left called Persimmon Ridge Road.
-Drive another 0.5 miles, and Club Terrace Drive will be on the right.
+Drive another half-mile, and Club Terrace Drive will be on the right.
 I don’t know if either of these roads are marked.
-The overlook will be another 0.1 miles on the left.
+The overlook will be another one-tenth of a mile on the left.
 It isn’t marked and the bald is obscured by trees.
 There is no parking lot, though enough people stop at the overlook that a makeshift parking area exists on the left side of the highway near the path to the bald.
-It’s an easy 50 yard walk from the highway and is well worth the time and effort.
-Be careful though, the rocks can be slippery!”
-(Please be aware that the slippery rocks can be dangerous and even fatal.)
+It’s an easy 50-yard walk from the highway and is well worth the time and effort.
+Be careful though, the rocks can be slippery!

 Contributor Elyse Rachel shares, “I will never forget my first visit to Bald Rock.
 Wonderful motorcycle ride up the mountain.
 Climbed onto Bald Rock just before sunset and the views were amazing.”